Supporting treatment resistant depression

 TRD carries with it increased suicide risk.
 Be aware of this when prescribing toxic drugs like SSRIs and lithium.
 Consider early referral to secondary care, use of the crisis team and close monitoring of risk and response to treatment in patients at higher risk of suicide.

-Dr Judith Mohring is a Consultant Psychiatrist at Priory Wellbeing Centre Fenchurch Street, London.
+This page was reviewed by Dr Judith Mohring (MBBS, MRCPsych, MA, CCST), Consultant Psychiatrist at Priory Wellbeing Centre Fenchurch Street